Susan Elizabeth Gagliardi

 Art History Department

-Historical and present-day arts of West Africa, with focus on arts sponsored by Senufo- and Mande-speaking communities; practices and theories of power and assemblage, of the seen and the unseen, of secrecy, and of masquerade; patronage; museums and display methods
+Historical and present-day arts of West Africa, with a focus on arts identified as Senufo, Bamana, and Mande; practices and theories of power and assemblage, of the seen and the unseen, of secrecy, and of masquerade; patronage; museums and display methods; theories of archives and of knowledge production; maps and mapping; digital humanities

 “MAP IT | Little Dots, Big Ideas: Transforming the Humanities with Geo-Spatial Analysis.”
 Southern Spaces (online), 28 June 2016.